 To date, typically phone hacking incidents have exploited telephone system settings (voicemail, programmed routing etc.) to place numerous unauthorised calls to a revenue generating number controlled by the hacker.
 It is possible to safeguard against this by use of secure pin codes at user level and by “locking down” certain aspects of the system to remove vulnerabilities.

-Towards the end of last year, the Hackers approach has evolved, to circumvent the standard best-practice approach to secure systems.
-By compromising a business’ local network (LAN or PWAN/MPLS), a hacker can now program a handset to place fraudulent calls.
+Towards the end of last year the Hackers approach has evolved to circumvent the standard best-practice approach to secure systems.
+By compromising a business’ local network (LAN or PWAN/MPLS), a hacker can now programme a handset to place fraudulent calls.
 These calls can be routed over BT’s network with an override code so they cannot be blocked via normal measures and then generate large bills.
 This would be difficult to detect and prevent via established telephone system security practices.

 Why were they vulnerable?